 FAIR CREDIT REPORTING ACT (“FCRA”)

 It is fairly common for companies to screen both potential and current employees by running criminal background checks and credit checks on their applicants.
 The Fair Credit Reporting Act (“FCRA”) 15 U.S.C.
 15 U.S.C. § 1681 et seq. is a federal law that defines the rights and duties involved in this process and governs the use of “consumer reports.”
 Background checks bear on a consumer’s creditworthiness and are subject to the act.
 Any violation of the law entitles the applicant or employee to between $100.00 and $1,000.00.
-When an employer wants to run a background check on an applicant it
+When an employer wants to run a background check on an applicant it must:

 1. Provide a “standalone” notice to the employee that a check is going to be run.
 The ONLY thing this piece of paper can do is disclose the fact that a report is going to be obtained and provide a space for the applicant to sign.
 Any other language is strictly forbidden.